mirayatech/NinjaSketch/README.md

 - Add more themes like dark mode, light mode, and more.
 - Add more text options like font size, font color, and more.
 - Add more keyboard shortcuts to make things faster.
+- Instead of have any in two places, create a type for the rough.js elements.

+## 🚦 Running the Project

+To run the project in your local environment, follow these steps:

+1. Clone the repository to your local machine.
+2. Run `npm install` or `yarn` in the project directory to install the required dependencies.
+3. Run `npm run start` or `yarn start` to get the project started.
+4. Open [http://localhost:5173](http://localhost:5173) (or the address shown in your console) in your web browser to view the app.

 <!-- TODO: DO NOT DISTURB -->